econia-labs/emojicoin-dot-fun/src/rust/broker/README.md

 ### Specific markets, all event types

-To subscribe to markets 4 and 5 for all event types:
+To subscribe to markets 4 and 5 for all non-arena event types:

 ```json
 { "markets": [4, 5] }